Community Wildfire Safety Planning with 'Firewise'

 Even in temperate western Washington it takes only a few days of summer heat for forests to dry out enough to catch fire.
 And, in windy conditions wildfires can get out of control quickly.
-In the summer of 2012 wildfires burned near Fall City, Issaquah, Enumclaw and Auburn.
+Wildfires burn every year in east King County.
+In 2013 wildfires consumed 18 acres on Mt.
+Si and 3 acres near Echo Lake.
 Fortunately, these fires were controlled before homes were destroyed.

 To learn more about how wildfire can affect your community or schedule a free neighborhood fire and emergency planning workshop, contact Linda Vane.

 Top 5 Tips for maintaining a wildfire safety zone in the 30 feet around your home

 - Use fire-resistant construction materials such as Class-A asphalt shingles, metal and concrete products for your roof.